AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/modernviewer.md

 * Docking and undocking the bottom page control toolbar (`dockPageControls`) is deprecated in full window and lightbox embed modes.

-## Customer impact
+## Migration Guide

-In order to use PDF Embed API, website developers are required to add the PDF Embed API script URL in their websites.
-Website developers should use the [viewer.js](https://documentservices.adobe.com/view-sdk/viewer.js) script (line 11) to access Adobe's modern PDF viewer.
+To migrate over Adobe's new modern PDF viewer, developers are required to use [viewer.js](https://documentservices.adobe.com/view-sdk/viewer.js) script (line 11) in place of the previously used [main.js](https://documentservices.adobe.com/view-sdk/main.js) script.
 All APIs and callbacks will work as expected with significant improvement in user experience.

+### Modern PDF viewer integration

 ```html
 <!DOCTYPE html>